Music Psychology

 Nafisa Ahmed

-Like a miraculous spell cast under the moon, Sabrina Carpenter rose to her stardom overnight, snatching everyone's breath away with her intricately woven storyline through her cinematography, lyrics, and performances.
-Her powerful yet cunning way of surrounding each of her songs with themes of modern love, power, and chaotic empowerment of womanhood is astounding.
+Like a miraculous spell casted under the moon, Sabrina Carpenter rose to stardom with her intricately weaved storyline through her cinematography, lyrics and performances.

-Today, we are diving deep into her latest sensation, "Manchild"—a retro, country-influenced synth, diabolically fever dream-like song.
-With its iconic symbolism and commentary on male incompetence, the song is embedded with surreal psychological aspects that we will break down one infectious, cinematic scene at a time.
+Today, we are diving deep into her latest sensation, "Manchild"— a retro, country-influenced synth, fever dream-like song.
+With its iconic symbolism and commentary on male incompetence, the song is embedded with surreal psychological aspects— that we will break down one infectious, cinematic scene at a time.

 Manchild music video scene

-The song unravels with a 1950s pastels concept that portrays initial soothing tones but contrasts sharply with the filmography angles, such as the smeared fake blood, which serves as a visual metaphor for strong femininity.
-The first line begins as, "You said your phone was broken, just forgot to charge it," which conveys weaponized incompetence—a cluster B trait where learned helplessness is a conditioned behavior in which men pretend inability to hold accountability.
+The song unravels with 1950s pastels concept that portrays initial soothing but contrasts with the filmography angles" such as, the smeared fake blood, which is a visual metaphor of strong femininity.
+The first line begins as, "You said your phone was broken, just forgot to charge it," which conveys weaponized incompetence; a cluster B trait where learned helplessness is a conditioned behavior where men pretend inability to hold accountability.

 Understanding Weaponized Incompetence

-Studies have shown that 73% of women in heterosexual relationships report that male partners exaggerate incompetence to avoid chores and responsibilities.
-This psychological manipulation technique allows the perpetrator to avoid tasks while maintaining plausible deniability.
+Studies have shown 73% of women in heterosexual relationships report male partners exaggerate incompetence to avoid chores.

-The lines progressively become more direct, revealing the character's exhaustion and frustration build-up.
-Lines including "Whole outfit you're wearing, God, I hope it's ironic" and "Did you just say you're finished?
-Didn't know we started" signify cognitive dissonance where she mocks his lack of self-awareness while brutally dismissing his ego.
-A stark contradiction is created between her lyrics and scenes as we see her attraction conflicts with his lack of sense—highlighting how society holds "hot mess" men too high.
+The lines progressively get more direct, revealing the character's exhaustion and frustration build-up.
+Lines including, "Whole outfit you're wearing, God, I hope it's ironic" and "Did you just say you're finished?
+Didn't know we started" signifies cognitive dissonance where she mocks his lack of self-awareness as well as brutally dismissing his ego.
+A stark contradiction is created with her lyrics and scenes as we see her attraction conflicts with his lack of sense-highlighting how society holds "hot mess" men too high.

 Have you noticed something different in her pre-chorus?